With Latest Nativist Rhetoric, Trump Takes America Back To Where It Came From

 The official attitude in the 1920s and 1930s included an ambivalence toward refugees from conflicts around the world.
 In 1939, a German ship called the St. Louis tried to make port in Florida with more than 900 passengers, most of them Jewish refugees seeking asylum from Nazi persecution in Germany.

 U.S. officials in the administration of President Franklin Roosevelt refused to let them land.
 They tried to persuade Cuba to take them, but without success.
 The ship returned to Europe, where many of the passengers were later arrested.
-Researchers believe more than 250 perished in the Holocaust.
+Researchers believe that more than 250 perished in the Holocaust.

-A generation later, Congress passed a more liberal immigration law in 1965 eliminating quotas based on nation of origin.
+A generation later, in 1965, Congress passed a more liberal immigration law that eliminated quotas based on nation of origin.
 The law sought to reunite families and level the playing field for prospective immigrants around the world – and its impact went far beyond what its sponsors might have imagined.

 The proportion of foreign-born in the U.S. population rose again from just 5% in 1965 to 14% over the next half century.
-And these new waves of arrivals would be far more diverse than all their predecessors.
+And these new waves of arrivals would be far more diverse than their predecessors were.
 They came not only from different parts of Europe but from Asia, Africa and South America as well.

 By the 1970s, the political focal point was the effect the law was having on the Southwest and the influx of Mexicans and other Spanish-speaking populations.
 Pressure for changing the law grew as latter-day nativists again saw the new arrivals as a social, cultural and political challenge.